ryukmadox/CardinalSystem/README.md

 - ` API_ID_KEY` Get from [my.telegram.org/apps](https://my.telegram.org/apps)
 - ` API_HASH_KEY` Get from [my.telegram.org/apps](https://my.telegram.org/apps)
 - `STRING_SESSION`:  You can get this by doing `python3 generatestringsession.py` on Linux and Mac, If on windows just python will work
-- ` SIBYL `: Users who approve gbans, manage blacklist etc.
+- ` CARDINAL `: Users who approve gbans, manage blacklist etc.
-- ` ENFORCERS `: Users who send gban request
+- ` MANAGERS `: Users who send gban request
 - ` Sibyl_logs `: In this group all scan request come
 - ` Sibyl_approved_logs `: When approved it sends a message there
 - ` GBAN_MSG_LOGS `:Where to gban user, Set to None and it will send /gban in Sibyl_logs